 Hands-on activities are always fun to do during morning time!
 From puzzles to sensory bins, there’s so many educational activities that your children can explore while you read aloud to them.
 Here are a couple of the hands-on activities for this unit:

-National Geographic Arctic Morphing Matter for a sensory bin
+National Geographic Arctic Morphing Matter and Arctic Animals for a sensory bin

 Have you tried CuriosityStream yet?
 I just got a subscription, and it is full of educational videos and documentaries.
 I have one about polar bears saved and can’t wait to find more about other Arctic animals.
 Here are a few videos available on YouTube too, but please preview the videos before showing them to your children: